-Google Pixel 3 XL Bug Causes It To Randomly Grow Another Horrible Notch
+Google Pixel 3 XL Bug Causes It To Randomly Grow A Second Notch

-After the iPhone X was revealed with its now iconic top notch, the hate and mockery flowed from Android fans along with a handful of iPhone enthusiasts.
+After the iPhone X was revealed with its now-iconic top notch, the hate and mockery flowed from Android fans and select iPhone enthusiasts alike.
 But that noise was soon replaced by the sound of copy machines from the same quarter, furiously printing out as many iPhone X-style notch clones as possible.
-It has become hard to spot a new Android phone without a notch, with or without a purpose.
+Since then, it has become hard to spot a new Android phone without a notch, with or without a purpose.

-Google was forced to address the growing Android notch problem because unlike iOS, Android was not designed to handle a notch.
-OEMs were just including notches on their phones that made no sense and made the OS look bad.
+Google was forced to address the growing Android notch problem because unlike iOS, Android was not designed to handle such a design feature.
+Original equipment manufacturers were including notches on their phones that made no sense and made the operating system look bad.
 As the keepers of the Android OS, Google was ultimately responsible to fix the problem.

 One of those fixes was to include notch support in the OS.
 But Google did one better, or perhaps two.
-One of the new notch guidelines is that no device can have more than two notches.
-You read that correctly.
-In Google’s world, phones with two notches would be okay.
+One of the new notch guidelines is that no device can have more than two notches, meaning phones with two notches would be okay.
 That said, they probably were not intending to be the first to present a phone with this Frankensteinian scenario.
-According to a first-hand report on The Verge, that is exactly what is happening.
+According to a first-hand report on the Verge, that is exactly what is happening.

 “Well, this is an odd software glitch.
 Certain Pixel 3 XL units are displaying a second, virtual notch on the screen of the device.
 This is completely unrelated to the real, physical notch on the screen which houses both front-facing cameras, as well as sensors.
 The glitch is already being addressed by Google and will be fixed via an upcoming software update.”